 The Tour’s cost is $30 for adults, $20 for seniors 65 years and older, and $15 for youths 13 to 18 years of age.
 Please consult the Calendar Schedule for the dates and times of the Tour.
 Click on the “Book Now” button at the top of the page or below to book your place.
 The Tour runs 2.5 to 3 hours.
 Bookings must be made at least 36 hours before the Tour begins.
 All Tour participants assume normal liability for their behavior during the Tour.
 All tours are conducted in English.

-With only one swipe of your MetroCard is needed to gain access to a fascinating look at the art museum at the core of the Big Apple.
+Only one swipe of your MetroCard is needed to gain access to a fascinating art museum at the core of the Big Apple.
 We gather outside the entrance to the #7 Flushing train at Hudson Yards, West 34th Street between Tenth and Eleventh Avenues.
 The Tour ends at Grand Central Terminal, where there is art to see!
 Wear comfortable shoes.
 Although we ride the trains from station to station, there are numerous flights of steps to ascend and descend along the route; and we walk the length of many subway platforms.
 You will get a good workout on this Tour!
 Travel light!
 Carrying too many bags will interfere with your enjoyment of the Tour.

 Come along, let’s talk about and walk about New York!